 - Walking the Earth: Their final mission is to once again recover the scattered pieces of the Infinity Clock.
 Since the parts have lost their magic power with which to be detected, the Legion say it will likely take their entire lives to find them.

-Voiced by: Takashi Matsuyama (JP), Brad Venable (EN)
+Voiced by: Takashi Matsuyama (Japanese), Brad Venable (English)

 The leader of the Legion Platoon, and the Earth-land counterpart of Byro.
 He is fiercely yet blindly loyal to the Archbishop, and punishes anyone who goes against Zentopia's teachings.
 He uses magic to negate all magical affects around him.
 He also keeps a giant octopus, Kanaloa, by his side.